Unity-Technologies/ml-agents/docs/Using-TensorFlow-Sharp-in-Unity.md

 .bytes file so Unity can load it.

-In the Unity Editor, you must specify the names of the nodes used by your graph in the **Internal** brain Inspector window.
+In the Unity Editor, you must specify the names of the nodes used by your graph in the **Internal** Brain Inspector window.
 If you used a scope when defining your graph, specify it in the `Graph Scope` field.

 ![Internal Brain Inspector](images/internal_brain.png)